facundop3/nearbyRestaurants/README.md

 #### Running the project:

+### First step: Install dependencies:

+Run `npm install` on the root folder of this repo.

-### FrontEnd
+### Create the FrontEnd build

-For starters we need to create a build of the client app located on `views/client-app`.
+For starters we need to create a build of the client app, run `npm run build` on the root directory of this repo.
-In order to get this work, you'll need to install the front-end dependencies by following the next steps:
-On your terminal move to `views/client-app` directory and run `npm install`.
-After that, you are now ready to create the build, run `npm run build` on `views/client-app` directory.

-With that we are done with the frontend.

-### Backend
+### Run the server

-To run the backend you will need to install the backend's dependencies, run `npm install` on the root folder of this repo.

-You will also need to create a file with the name ".env" at the root folder of this repo.
+You will need to create a file with the name ".env" at the root folder of this repo.
 It must include the following content:

 ```